For the summer of 2019 and the 2019-2020 academic year.

 To be eligible to receive one of the awards listed above, an undergraduate student must meet the following minimal requirements:

-(3) must be an active (elected) member of Sigma Delta Pi;
+(3) be an active (elected) member of Sigma Delta Pi;

-(6) must have earned grades in at least 12 semester or 18 quarter hours of Spanish courses;
+(6) have earned grades in at least 12 semester or 18 quarter hours of Spanish courses;

-(7) must be nominated in writing by the chapter adviser;
+(7) be nominated in writing by the chapter adviser;

 Applicants whose transcripts do NOT meet the national requirements for membership will automatically be disqualified.
 Internships will not be funded unless framed within an academic, credit-bearing course.